Persuade, Convince

 3.2 Lexical opposition persuasion vs. conviction

-The verbs to persuade and to convince belong to a lexical-semantic field including:
+The verbs to persuade and to convince belong to a lexical-semantic field that includes:

 advising